AgileRL/AgileRL/docs/llm_finetuning/dev/llm_rollout_buffer.rst

 Packing rollouts into pre-allocated flat lanes addressed by per-row ``(offset, length)`` suits a buffer that holds many batches across many steps, where the allocation is amortised over the buffer's lifetime.
-The synchronous trainer fills and drains within a single step, so there is nothing to amortise: copying each tensor into a lane on admission and rebuilding an equivalent torch tensor on drain measures ~5x the cost of passing the tensors through, and allocates more transient memory rather than less.
+The synchronous trainer collates and learns within a single step, so there is nothing to
+amortise: copying each tensor into a lane on admission and rebuilding an equivalent torch tensor on drain measures ~5x the cost of passing the tensors through, and allocates more transient memory rather than less.

 Holding references costs nothing and still gives the group-atomic guarantees and the shape validation.
 The tensors ``collect_rollouts_llm`` produces are already CPU tensors of exactly the dtype and shape ``learn()`` wants.

 One consequence worth knowing: the batch aliases the environment's own tensors, so it is valid only until that environment is reset.
-The synchronous loop drains and learns before the next reset; a consumer that outlives a reset must copy.
+The synchronous loop collates and learns before the next reset; a consumer that outlives a reset must copy.